zzulueta/mslearn-ai-agents/Instructions/01-agent-fundamentals.md

 ## Deploy a generative AI model

-YNow you're ready to deploy a generative AI language model to support your agent.
+Now you're ready to deploy a generative AI language model to support your agent.

 1. In the pane on the left for your project, in the **My assets** section, select the **Models + endpoints** page.
 1. In the **Models + endpoints** page, in the **Model deployments** tab, in the **+ Deploy model** menu, select **Deploy base model**.